jkom4/obsidian-pdf-writer/README.md

 If you find this plugin useful, please consider leaving a ⭐ on the [repository](https://github.com/jkom4/obsidian-pdf-writer)!
 It helps the project grow and reach more users.

 Found a bug?
 Have feature ideas?

 📧 [My Email](mailto://jkom4dev@gmail.com)

----

-Let me know if you need additional adjustments!